CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche (Deepgram v2/Flux conversational STT in Java).
 Explicitly disambiguates from two related skills by name, making conflict very unlikely.
-The specific API references and endpoint further narrow the scope.
+The specific API references and version targeting create a well-defined boundary.

 3 / 3